OVDEN13/NaninovelWeb/docs/api/index.md

 ; Make Sora appear at the bottom-center and in front of Felix
 @char Sora pos:50,0,-1
 @char Felix pos:,,0

+; Tint all visible characters on scene.
+@char * tint:#ffdc22
 ```

 ## choice

 #### Summary
-Adds a choice option to a choice handler with the specified ID (or default one).
+Adds a [choice](/guide/choices.md) option to a choice handler with the specified ID (or default one).

 #### Remarks
-When `goto` parameter is not specified, will continue script execution from the next script line.
+When `goto`, `gosub` and `do` parameters are not specified, will continue script execution from the next script line.

 #### Parameters